+Casio operates on a union-shop basis; as a rule, all employees except for managers are members of the union.
 Through regular communication between management and the labor union, Casio hopes to raise the awareness of employees about their participation in the management of the company.
-Casio values close communication between labor and management.
+Casio values close communication between labor and management and maintains a good relationship.

 At the core of this labor-management communication is the Group Workers' Labor-Management Conference, which is held four times a year (February, May, September, and November).
 At these conferences, management and labor, together representing the entire group, exchange opinions about current conditions at the company.

-In addition, close communication is maintained at various other levels, including the Central Labor-Management Meeting, the Division Labor-Management Meeting, and the Sales Chapter Labor-Management Meeting.
-Casio operates on a union-shop basis; as a rule, all employees except for managers are members of the union.
+Casio is also working toward even smoother operation of human resource systems by holding various regular labormanagement talks, including the Central Labor-Management Meeting, the Division Labor-Management Meeting, and the Sales Chapter Labor-Management Meeting.